Effects Tools¶

 Smart Blur: finds the edges of color in photograph and blurs them without muddying the rest of the image.

-Frost Glass: blurs the image by simulating randomly dispersing light filtering through hoarse frosted glass.
+Frost Glass: blurs the image by simulating randomly dispersed light filtering through coarse frosted glass.

-Mosaic: blurs the image by dividing the photograph into rectangular cells and then recreates it by filling those cells with average pixel value.
+Mosaic: blurs the image by dividing the photograph into rectangular cells and then fills those cells with the average pixel value from the cell.

 警告